pennacchietti210890/finbot/README.md

 1. Open the app in your browser at `http://localhost:8502`.
 2. You'll see an interface with example questions displayed.
-3. Click on any example question or type your own query about a publicly listed company.
+3. Click on any example question or type your own financial/macro query.
 4. The chat interface will appear with the AI-generated response and any relevant charts.
 5. Continue your conversation with follow-up questions.